ShababAhmedd/loan-approval-prediction-ml-gradio-app/README.md

 ## Deployment

-The application is deployed using Hugging Face Spaces.
+The trained model is deployed using Hugging Face Spaces with a Gradio interface for real-time predictions.

 <img width="1920" height="1080" alt="Screenshot from 2026-05-07 23-20-56" src="https://github.com/user-attachments/assets/2c3ab8cb-08b0-40a1-b91f-9f512160986a" />